JuliaSmoothOptimizers/Krylov.jl/docs/src/inplace.md

 ## [In-place methods](@id in-place)

 All solvers in Krylov.jl have an in-place variant implemented in a method whose name ends with `!`.
-A workspace (`KrylovSolver`), which contains the storage needed by a Krylov method, can be used to solve multiple linear systems with the same dimensions and the same floating-point precision.
+A workspace (`KrylovWorkspace`), which contains the storage needed by a Krylov method, can be used to solve multiple linear systems with the same dimensions and the same floating-point precision.
 The section [storage requirements](@ref storage-requirements) specifies the memory needed for each Krylov method.

-Each `KrylovSolver` has three constructors with consistent argument patterns:
+Each `KrylovWorkspace` has three constructors with consistent argument patterns:

 ```@constructors
-XyzSolver(A, b)
+XyzWorkspace(A, b)
-XyzSolver(m, n, S)
+XyzWorkspace(m, n, S)
-XyzSolver(kc::KrylovConstructor)
+XyzWorkspace(kc::KrylovConstructor)
 ```
-The only exceptions are `CgLanczosShiftSolver` and `CglsLanczosShiftSolver`, which require an additional argument `nshifts`.
+The only exceptions are `CgLanczosShiftWorkspace` and `CglsLanczosShiftWorkspace`, which require an additional argument `nshifts`.
 Additionally, some constructors accept keyword arguments.

 `Xyz` represents the name of the Krylov method, written in lowercase except for its first letter (such as `Cg`, `Minres`, `Lsmr` or `Bicgstab`).
-If the name of the Krylov method contains an underscore (e.g., `minres_qlp` or `cgls_lanczos_shift`), the workspace constructor transforms it by capitalizing each word and removing underscores, resulting in names like `MinresQlpSolver` or `CglsLanczosShiftSolver`.
+If the name of the Krylov method contains an underscore (e.g., `minres_qlp` or `cgls_lanczos_shift`), the workspace constructor transforms it by capitalizing each word and removing underscores, resulting in names like `MinresQlpWorkspace` or `CglsLanczosShiftWorkspace`.

-Given an operator `A` and a right-hand side `b`, you can create a `KrylovSolver` based on the size of `A` and the type of `b`, or explicitly provide the dimensions `(m, n)` and the storage type `S`.
+Given an operator `A` and a right-hand side `b`, you can create a `KrylovWorkspace` based on the size of `A` and the type of `b`, or explicitly provide the dimensions `(m, n)` and the storage type `S`.

 We assume that `S(undef, 0)`, `S(undef, n)`, and `S(undef, m)` are well-defined for the storage type `S`.
 For more advanced vector types, workspaces can also be created with the help of a `KrylovConstructor`.